 here to see the view!

-The Glebe is owned by a local charity called The Second Killearn Trust.
+The Glebe is owned by a local charity called The Killearn Trust.

 The Buchanan Monument in the centre of the Village with

-a corner of the Black Bull Hotel.
+a corner of the Killearn Hotel (formerly the Black Bull Hotel).

 The Buchanan Monument was erected in 1788 by private subscription.
 It commemorates George Buchanan (born 1506 died 1582) who was a great scholar and tutor to James VI of Scotland (and I of England).
 George Buchanan was born at The Moss in Killearn and started his education in the village before studying in St. Andrews and Paris.